jstat17/Twitter-Block-Bot/README.md

 USER_NAME=yourtwitterusername
 PASS=yourtwitterpassword
 ```
+- Your Twitter account must have 2-factor authenticate turned off.
 - Run either `twitter_block_bot.py` and insert the tweet URL (click on "Copy link to tweet" in the tweet menu), and the number of accounts to block,
 - or run and configure `Notebook-Twitter Block Bot.ipynb` to your liking.
 - You will need the Chrome webdriver which you can pick up at https://sites.google.com/a/chromium.org/chromedriver/downloads and you will need to either set the PATH variable to where your own chromedriver.exe is, or alternatively place your webdriver in `C:\Program Files (x86)\chromedriver_win32\` as I have done.